 For many small government contractors, subcontracting to other companies is essential to successfully performing government contracts work.
 If you are tempted to simply dust off one of your commercial subcontracts, or sign a subcontract prepared by your subcontractor, you should think again.

 The FAR and the SBA small business regulations require your subcontracts to contain a number of mandatory provisions–and you should consider including a number of others to ensure you get a good deal.
-If you need assistance with your government subcontracts, Koprince Law LLC can help.
+If you need assistance with your government subcontracts, Koprince McCall Pottroff LLC can help.

 Preparing Thorough and Compliant Government Subcontracts